qball1809/App-Store/Language.md

 If the percentage for your language is not 100%, it means that we have not yet translated all the strings to your language, and as such we could use your help [here](https://poeditor.com/join/project/8uRxEmAE4M).

-Clicking on the 'Force Language Translation Update` button will update your language with what's current on the translation site
+Clicking on the 'Force Language Translation Update` button will update your language with what's current on the translation site.

 All text strings start out as English, but by clicking on the [POEditor](https://poeditor.com/join/project/8uRxEmAE4M) link, you can join up to help correct the text strings for your language and change those English text strings to text strings in your language.